nus-cs2113-AY2324S1/ip/docs/README.md

 ### FAQ
 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Send the Duke.txt inside the JAR file location to another computer's JAR file location for the Duke
+**A**: Send the duke.txt inside the JAR file location to another computer's JAR file location for the duke